 - Hotel prices can be higher on the weekends and during high seasons (cherry blossom, Christmas, etc)

-- When you are booking a Kyoto hotel, pay attention to payment details like cancellation policy, etc. If you are not sure of your travel dates, choose the option where you can get a refund if you change your mind or if something comes up unexpectedly.
+- Pay attention to payment details like cancellation policy, etc. If you are not sure of your travel dates, choose the option where you can get a refund if you change your mind or if something comes up unexpectedly.

 Kyoto: Best Areas to Stay for Solo Travellers

-If you are visiting Kyoto for the first time, book a hotel in Kawaramachi, the downtown area of Kyoto, or near Kyoto Station, especially if you are following my 2-day Kyoto itinerary or have limited time in the city.
+If you are visiting Kyoto for the first time, book a hotel in Kawaramachi, the downtown area of Kyoto, near Kyoto Station or accommodation close to either area especially if you are following my 2-day Kyoto itinerary or have limited time in the city.

-There are obviously other areas to stay in Kyoto and if you are staying longer than a few days, consider other neighbourhoods like Arashiyama, Higashiyama and Central Kyoto.
+There are obviously other areas to stay in Kyoto and if you are staying longer than a few days, consider other neighbourhoods like Arashiyama and Higashiyama

-But to simplify the process of choosing the best areas to stay in Kyoto for a first time visitor, concentrate your efforts on Kawaramachi and Kyoto Station.
+But to simplify the process of choosing the best areas to stay in Kyoto for a first time visitor, concentrate your efforts on accommodations close to or in Kawaramachi and Kyoto Station area.

-I also included hotel reviews for several mid-range and high-end hotels in these two areas.
+I also included hotel reviews for several mid-range and high-end hotels in these areas.
 I included a general overview of the hotel and my honest opinion of each in the highlight and lowlight sections.
-I also included recommendations for budget, mid-range and luxury hotels in these two areas.

-Here is a quick summary of the two best areas to stay in Kyoto and the hotels I stayed in during my last trip:
+Here is a quick summary of the three best areas to stay in Kyoto and the hotels I stayed in during my last trip:

 Kawaramachi is the downtown of Kyoto, which combines both traditional Japanese culture and modern Japan all in one.
-The downtown area includes the area where Shijo Street and Kawaramachi Street intersect and the neighbourhood just northwest of it.
+Kyoto Downtown includes the area where Shijo Street and Kawaramachi Street intersect and the neighbourhood just northwest of it.

 Everything you need is within walking distance; all the best attractions, traditional shopping arcades, department stores, restaurants, coffee shops, bars and everything else in between.